f4exb/sdrangel-docker/readme.md

 <pre><code>docker ps
 CONTAINER ID        IMAGE                          COMMAND                  CREATED             STATUS              PORTS                                                                   NAMES
-8075e65626b1        sdrangelcli/node:latest        "http-server"            35 minutes ago      Up 35 minutes       0.0.0.0:8001->8080/tcp                                                  sdrangelcli_1
+8075e65626b1        sdrangelcli:latest             "http-server"            35 minutes ago      Up 35 minutes       0.0.0.0:8001->8080/tcp                                                  sdrangelcli_1
 48ebe711df3e        portainer/portainer            "/portainer --no-auth"   2 days ago          Up 31 minutes       0.0.0.0:9000->9000/tcp                                                  portainer
-2e2b2f97dae9        sdrangel/bionic:linux_nvidia   "/start.sh"              2 days ago          Up 8 minutes        0.0.0.0:8091->8091/tcp, 0.0.0.0:9094->9094/udp, 0.0.0.0:50022->22/tcp   sdrangel_1
+2e2b2f97dae9        sdrangel/nvidia:v4.10.4        "/start.sh"              2 days ago          Up 8 minutes        0.0.0.0:8091->8091/tcp, 0.0.0.0:9094->9094/udp, 0.0.0.0:50022->22/tcp   sdrangel_1
 </code></pre>

 Let's say I would like to get the log of the SDRangel instance.
-It is the container running the `sdrangel/bionic:linux_nvidia` image and has the ID `2e2b2f97dae9`.
+It is the container running the `sdrangel/nvidia:v4.10.4` image and has the ID `2e2b2f97dae9`.
 I see that it has been running since 8 minutes.
 I will use the `docker log` command that has a `--since` option to tell since when you want to get the log.
 I can give it any arbitrary value larger than 8 minutes to get the full log:

 <pre><code>docker logs --since 10m 2e2b2f97dae9 > ~/sdrangel.log</code></pre>